Yes, America's Anchorman is away this week, and this is your undocumented anchor man, Mark Stein, sitting in.

 If you live in a bad neighborhood, it's hard to move into a nice neighborhood.

-Uh it's it's expensive there, it's difficult.
+It's expensive there, it's difficult.

-And you can say, oh yeah, well, that's just because Bush moved in and there goes the neighborhood.
+And you can say, oh, yeah, well, that's just because Bush moved in and there goes the neighborhood.

 And what this cap and trade legislation is doing is saying you cannot escape regulation.